Bucks County, Pennsylvania

 Pennsylvania

-Where Lower Bucks County meets the Philadelphia commuter corridor — a well-connected, family-oriented community with above-average schools, I-95 at your doorstep, and a price point that consistently outperforms its neighbors.
+Where Lower Bucks County meets the Philadelphia commuter corridor — an established residential community with above-average schools, I-95 at your doorstep, and a wide range of housing types and price points within a single school district.

 28,000+ Residents